Bisonai/1-shot-classification-with-reptile/README.md

 # 1-shot classification with Reptile

+Unofficial implementation of meta-learning algorithm called [Reptile](https://openai.com/blog/reptile/) and described in this [paper](https://arxiv.org/abs/1803.02999).
+This repository contains a pre-trained model with the Omniglot dataset using Reptile for three classes.
+We provide a test this pre-trained model on three different dataset with a 1-shot classification.

-## Demo
+## Demos

-In this demo we are interested do to a 1-shot classification.
-To do so, we fine tune a pre-trained model that was trained with [Reptile](https://arxiv.org/abs/1803.02999).
-In this example, there are three classes with one example for each.
+In the following examples, there are three classes with one example for each.
 Moreover, we are interested to predict the class of an additional image.

 This demo is available in a [jupyter notebook](https://github.com/adelshb/fine-tuning-for-reptile/blob/master/demo.ipynb) format.
 The images are from this [blogpost](https://openai.com/blog/reptile/) from [OpenAI](https://openai.com).

+### Omniglot
+### MNIST
-### New classes
+### OpenAI Example

+This demo is available in a [jupyter notebook](https://github.com/adelshb/fine-tuning-for-reptile/blob/master/demo.ipynb) format.
+The images are from this [blogpost](https://openai.com/blog/reptile/) from [OpenAI](https://openai.com).

 <p align="center">
 <img src="https://imgur.com/a/LobyPBd" height="30%" width="30%"/>